lilwon/lilwon.github.io/_pages/keyboards.md

 ---
-title: "Keyboard Collection"
+title: "Collection"
 permalink: /keyboards/
 author_profile: true
 toc: true
 toc_sticky: true
-last_modified_at: 2025-08-17
+last_modified_at: 2025-10-04
 ---

+# Keyboards
-Keyboards with * are being used
+Keyboards marked with * are being used.

 All stabilizer housing are lubed with Krytox 205g0 and wires are lubed with Permatex dielectric grease.